nordic-institute/harmony-common/doc/static_discovery_configuration_guide.md

 This step requires shell access to the host.

 One-Way SSL is configured by default.
-However, the configuration has to be updated to allow the use of self-signed certificates.
+However, the configuration should be updated to disable the host name verification of the TLS certificate.
 On Access Points 1 (`org1_gw`) and Access Point 2 (`org2_gw`), set the value of the `disableCNCheck` attribute to `true` in the `/etc/harmony-ap/clientauthentication.xml` configuration file:

 ```xml